yoko-vicky/yoko-vicky/README.md

-# Hi there, I'm Yoko — a UX-focused Frontend Developer 👋
+# Hi there, I'm Yoko — a Frontend Developer Bridging Design, Data, and Code  👋

 ![cover-image](./images/github-bg2.png)

 🚀 Based in Georgia (UTC+4), I work with async-first, trust-based teams around the world.
 I focus on delivering clear, accessible interfaces through freelance projects, contract roles, and full-time collaborations.
 Also open to relocation with visa sponsorship to work closely with teams in their country.

-I specialize in bridging design and development, turning complex ideas into accessible, maintainable interfaces through clear, user-centered thinking — including seamless API integration and database access when needed.
+I specialize in bridging design, data, and development — turning complex ideas into accessible, maintainable interfaces with clear, user-centered thinking, seamless API integration, and robust database access.

 💡 My approach combines:
 - Frontend development (React / Next.js / TypeScript)
-- UX-focused architecture and design
+- UX-informed architecture and clear component design
+- API integration planning and implementation
-- Collaborative, async-friendly workflows across freelance, contract, or full-time projects
+- Collaborative, async-friendly workflows for freelance, contract, or full-time projects

 ---